micmejia/bible-dump/AMPC/Acts/Acts 13.md

-And Paul and Barnabas spoke out plainly _and_ boldly, saying, It was necessary that God's message [concerning [^l]salvation through Christ] should be spoken to you first.
+And Paul and Barnabas spoke out plainly _and_ boldly, saying, It was necessary that God's message [concerning salvation through Christ] should be spoken to you first.
 But since you thrust it from you, you pass this judgment on yourselves that you are unworthy of eternal life _and_ out of your own mouth you will be judged.
 [Now] behold, we turn to the Gentiles (the heathen).